Dignity For All Students Act

 The Dignity Act states that NO student shall be subjected to harassment or discrimination by employees or students on school property or at a school function based on their actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex.

-Patricia Wagoner is Alexandria Central School's Dignity For All Students Coordinator.
+Michelle Mourino and Kathryn Durand are Alexandria Central School's Dignity For All Students Coordinators.